 CausesIntoeing tends to run in families.
 Prevention is not usually possible because the condition occurs as the result of developmental or genetic abnormalities that cannot be controlled.
 Three main conditions cause intoeing.

 Metatarsus adductus (curved foot)

 This is thought to result from the curled-up position of the baby before birth.
-The child’s feet may curve in from the middle of one or both feet and may be shaped like kidney beans.
+The child’s feet may curve in from the middle of one or both feet.
 Mild to moderate forms of this condition tend to correct themselves in the first four to six months of life.
-Metatarsus adductus is also known as metatarsus varus.

 Femoral torsion (twisted thighbone)

 The femur (thigh bone) is the bone that runs from the hip to the knee.
-In femoral torsion (also called femoral anteversion), the femur is rotated inwards, causing the knees and feet to point inwards.
+In femoral torsion, the femur is rotated inwards, causing the knees and feet to point inwards.
 This is common in babies and the condition usually resolves by the age of 10 years.
 It is often first noticed between the ages of two and four years.
 Children with femoral torsion may have difficulty sitting in a cross-legged position and tend to sit on their knees with their feet flared out behind them.

 Tibial torsion (twisted shin)